AndreyTokmakov/CppProjects/C++_Tips_and_Features.md

 		func(std::move(str)); // без move не заведётся

  ▪  What does it do?

-	The first thing to note is that std::move() doesn't actually move anything.
+	The first thing to note is that std::move() doesn-t actually move anything.
 	It converts an expression from being an lvalue (such as a named variable) to being an xvalue.
-	An xvalue tells the compiler: You can plunder me, move anything Im holding and use it elsewhere (since I'm going to be destroyed soon anyway)
+	An xvalue tells the compiler: You can plunder me, move anything Im holding and use it elsewhere (since I-m going to be destroyed soon anyway)

 	in other words, when you use std::move(x), you are allowing the compiler to cannibalize x.
 	Thus if x has, say, its own buffer in memory - after std::move()ing the compiler can have another object own it instead.

+	So it’s essentially just a glorified static_cast, but it allows the compiler to reuse the object’s 'internal resources' and avoid a copy. std::move() is a way to tell the compiler, “I’m done with this object, so feel free to cannibalize its resources efficiently.”
+	The object itself isn’t really ever “moved” at all; it remains at the same address and will soon be destroyed, but its resources can be efficiently reused by the new moved-to object.

  ▪  What is the Universal references:
 	   T&& is either Rvalue reference or Lvalue reference: For example: